Newzie801/Newzie.net/README.md

 * Breakpoints: Areas where code will pause, used for better examination of state of program paused at that point.

 * click detection:  element.addEventListener
+### goat clicker notes

+* get element by ID:  Gains a reference to specified element, in this case the div line in index.html you're asking the dom for access.
+It gains access to element on the page for javascript.
+Can be used to modify said element.
+*  wordDisplay shows the element to the viewer. wordView

+#### homework:
+* make it so you start out with 10 money.
+* It costs 10 money to hire a new goat.
+* Create a goatCost variable and use it to describe the goat hiring process.